steverozen/cite_and_atac_wkshp/README.md

 Make sure you can run RStudio.
 If when you run it it suggests an update then update it

-#### 3 In RStudio (or other interactive development environment), in an R console, enter the following R commands:
+#### 3 In RStudio (or other interactive development environment), in an R console, enter the following R commands

+These install packages you will need and test that you can load and use the packages.

 ``` r
 install.packages("BiocManager")